USDA-SCINet/scinet-site/sn_collections/_events/AI/2025-02-intro-ml.md

 ---
-title: An introduction to machine learning for science
+title: An Introduction to Machine Learning for Science
 type: workshop
 provider: SCINet
 date: 2025-02-10